 Adjoining the garden is the Chi Lin Nunnery, connected by the Nan Lion Rock.
 We did not get to explore the entire area, but we have enjoyed its picturesque exterior nevertheless.

-For tourists, one of the must-see places in Hong Kong is in Kowloon, particularly at the Victoria Harbor waterfront where you can see the iconic Hong Kong Island skyline (the Symphony of Lights can be viewed here daily, weather permitting, at 8PM), the Tsim Sha Tsui Promenade, the Clock Tower and the Avenue of Stars (which was sadly closed for repairs at the time of our visit).
+For tourists, one of the must-see places in Hong Kong is in Kowloon.
+Particularly at the Victoria Harbor waterfront where you can see the iconic Hong Kong Island skyline (the Symphony of Lights can be viewed here daily, weather permitting, at 8PM).
+Here you can also visit the Tsim Sha Tsui Promenade, the Clock Tower and the Avenue of Stars (which was sadly closed for repairs at the time of our visit).

 Our first stop was at the Macau’s Fisherman’s Wharf.
 It’s a large leisure and themed entertainment complex full of amazing structures.
 Indeed a lovely place to stroll around.